mmalek06/battleships_guestline/README.md

 I didn't unit test the Components folder mostly because I felt like I've spent a lot of time writing this app already and it's way more important to check if the other parts work well.<br />
-I've left some somments in the RandomPlacementOpponentTests.
-One time I've been writing a Unity-based game, just for fun, and trying to test it also resulted in the creation of a lot of testing code that was so complex, that it could use being unit tested on its own.
+I've left some comments in the RandomPlacementOpponentTests.
+Some time ago I've been writing a Unity-based game, just for fun, and trying to test it also resulted in the creation of test code that was so complex, that it could be unit tested on its own.

 # Compiling it and running it